 We use behavioral, electrophysiological (EEG), and imaging (fMRI) methods to examine the cognitive processes and the neural basis of meaning and language in context.
 Topics under active investigation include

 (1) Figurative language: How do people process metaphorical language?
+Do metaphors help abstract concept learning, such as the learning of science concepts?
 What are the social-affective functions of metaphors?
-What is the role of metaphor in the embodied views of language?
+What is the relationship between metaphor and mental health?

-- Emoji and social stress in emotionally ambiguous text messages (Armstrong and Pfeifer)
+Emoji and social stress in emotionally ambiguous text messages (Armstrong, Pfeifer)

-- The representation and processing of expressive content (swearing) (Donahoo)
+The mental representation and social aspect of expressives/swearing (Donahoo)

-- Meaning and structure in ambiguous phrases (multiword expressions) (Brown)
+Meaning and structure in ambiguous multiword expressions (Brown)

 (3) Language and thought in bilinguals: Do differences in languages influence how speakers of those languages perceive and reason about the world?

 The influence of verbal aspect on the mental simulation of actions (Katikhina)

 Representation of motion events in Polish-English bilinguals (Georges, Katikhina)